- Application & Interview Preparation

 - Reimbursement is granted on a first-come-first served basis until all allocated funds in a particular category have been expended in a particular year.
 For example, in any given school year, once Federal Interview Funds have been expended, no more reimbursements will be made to students seeking reimbursement for federal court clerkship interviews.

-- Only third-year Moritz College of Law students who are eligible to graduate in December or June of the current school year may apply for travel funds.
+- Second- and third-year Moritz College of Law students may apply for travel funds.

 - Graduated students may apply for reimbursement for travel occurring up to 90 days following the Hooding ceremony.